The Logical Argument for God

-Consequence 4 is shown with an in-depth look at the verses that proclaim Jesus’s god as omniscient.
+Consequence 4 is shown with an in-depth look at the verses that appear to proclaim Jesus's god as omniscient.
+In actuality, there exist no such verse, and thus we cannot conclude that Jesus's god is omniscient.
 See Reviewing One Odd Condition for the Logical Argument for more information.

 Jesus espouses the hatred of this world vividly and repeatedly, saying things like: